The First-Year Experience: Your Success Starts Here

 • Participate in live social events

 Admission to Webster University is competitive.
-Applicants are evaluated on the basis of their academic preparation, talents, and interests, as well as the College's capacity to help them achieve their educational objectives and career goals.
-Although candidates receive a holistic review, successful candidates for admission have typically completed a college preparatory program in high school, which includes:
+We evaluate first-year student applicants on the basis of their academic preparation, talents and interests, as well as the University’s capacity to help them achieve their educational objectives and career goals.
+Although first-year student candidates receive a holistic review, successful candidates for admission have typically completed a college preparatory program in high school, which includes:

 As part of our comprehensive review process, supplemental materials, as well as a personal interview, may be required prior to the determination of admissibility.

-Non-Native Students: Students whose native or predominant language is not English may need additional English proficiency that requires them to enroll in English as a Second Language (ESL).
-Webster offers intermediate and/or advanced ESL courses at the St. Louis, Athens, Geneva, Leiden, Tashkent and Vienna campuses.
+Non-Native Students: Prospective first-year students whose native or predominant language is not English may need additional English proficiency that requires them to enroll in English as a Second Language (ESL).
+Webster offers intermediate and advanced ESL courses at the St. Louis, Athens, Geneva, Leiden, Tashkent and Vienna campuses.
 These courses are designated as university-level and may count toward degree requirements.

 Request More Information Begin Your Application